 Test Environments

 There is significant difference in the two prototype codes we compare.
 EIBP executes in the user space, while OSPF-BGP executes in the kernel space.
 Hence, the time delays encoun- tered with EIBP operations are higher than for OSPF-BGP.
 Moreover, due to the two AS test scenario, we failed a link within an AS to test failure recovery performance.
 The OSPF implementation from FRR uses OSPF LFA [2] (loop free alter- nate) allowing a router to store multiple paths; in the event of failure of the primary path, the secondary path is used as the shortest path trees are being repaired.
 OSPF failure detection also uses the physical point-to-point network pulse detection [12] to report link down immediately to the device.
-The features are not implemented in the current version of EIBP.
+These features are not implemented in the current version of EIBP.

 conducted, we collected the convergence times and packets lost on failing an interface.
 We failed interfaces at multiple points in the topology – the test cases are noted in Table 1.
-The failures were placed close to the traffic sending end and traffic receiving end routers, as noted in Fig. 4.
+The failures were placed close to the traffic sending end and traffic receiving end routers, as noted in Fig. 4 (break points B1, B2, B3 and B4).
 Each test case was repeated five times.
 When the results are consistent, we averaged the values.
 When we noted high variations, we plotted them using max-min-average graphs.

 Convergence Time.
 EIBP used a hello interval of 0.25 seconds.
-On missing a single hello message a router will assume neighbor is down and take action.
+On missing a single hello message, a router will assume neighbor is down and take action.
 EIBP recorded a convergence time of 0.6 seconds.
 The propagation of the change from the failure of an access router link to the border router took 0.3 seconds because the code is executed in the user space.
 For tests with OSPF and BGP, we used the default hello and dead time interval of 10 seconds and 30 seconds respectively, as these did not have an impact on the OSPF’s failure recovery due to the LFA and physical layer pulse detection.
 OSPF average convergence time was recorded as 34 seconds.
 Taking into account the dead timer, OSPF routing tables took approximately 4 seconds to stabilize.
 The fact that OSPF took nearly 4 seconds to stabilize its routing tables manifest as instability in packet forwarding during link failure recovery and is recorded in the graph in Fig. 5.

 Packet Loss.
 The custom-built traffic generator code was executed at the IP nodes noted in Table 1.
 At break points B1, B2, B3 and B4 (see Fig. 4) the link was failed at the access router and the convergence times and packets lost recorded.
 In test cases T1 and T2 traffic is sent by IP node, IP1 to IP6.
 In T1, we break the link at AR1 (AS1) i.e. the router at the transmitting end, while in T2, we break the link at AR3 (AS2) the router at the receiving end.
 In cases T3 and T4, the transmitting IP node is IP1, but the receiving IP node is IP4 in AS2, and we introduce the link failure at the router in the